-Making frequent visits to the Netherlands predisposed me to the Dutch culture.
+Making frequent visits to the Netherlands predisposed me to Dutch culture.
 The cuisine and customs are just some of the aspects that I’ve learned to adjust to.
-However, no matter how informed and prepared I was, the following five things repeatedly gave me culture shock in the Netherlands.
+However, no matter how informed and prepared I was, the following six aspects repeatedly gave me culture shock in the Netherlands.

 The Dutch are private people but you can peek into most houses and see what’s happening.
 With the wide-open windows, you can see people eating dinner or watching tv on the couch.
 Whatever it may be it’s all out in the open to see.
 When foreigners come to the Netherlands this is one of the surprising things they encounter.
 I can say the same for myself although I’ve been visiting for years and live here!
 It still shocks me to this day.
 However, the Dutch don’t do this for no apparent reason.